duncanmalashock/dmalashock/content/posts/why-isnt-elm-mainstream-yet.md

 - What is unfamiliar or hard to do?
 - How can we make delightful experiences?
 - How can we make Elm easy to try?

+I'm excited to see how his project evolves to address these questions!
+Check it out at [elm.land](elm.land).

 ---